 The project released its first checklist of Greek New Testament manuscripts which contain commentary on the biblical text on the University of Birmingham ePapers repository in August 2018.
 This comprises 646 items in the form of an Excel spreadsheet, including 50 new witnesses not included in the preliminary checklist published in 2016.
-Thirty-five of these manuscripts are not listed in the standard register of Greek New Testament manuscripts, the Kurzgefasste Liste.
-Updates to this checklist will be released in due course, and a formal catalogue published by the project.
+The checklist was superseded in May 2021 by the published Catalogue of Greek New Testament Catena Manuscripts and the online searchable Database of Catena Manuscripts.

 In summer 2019, the Principal Investigator of the CATENA project teamed up with the ERC PLATINUM project to produce an edition of Latin Christian papyri.
 This led to the identification of the earliest known witness to two works of Augustine in a sixth-century manuscript which was later palimpsested and found in the Cairo Genizah at the end of the nineteenth century.
 It is now held in Cambridge University Library.
 An edition of these texts was published in the 2019 volume of the journal Sacris Erudiri.

 The project held a consultation on catenae at the University of Birmingham's Brussels office in February 2020.
 In addition to the project team, twenty experts from Belgium, France and Germany attended to discuss the current state of the question in the study of catena manuscripts.